What apps are preloaded XUMO?

 Preloaded Apps on XUMO

 XUMO comes preloaded with a variety of apps that enhance the streaming experience for its users.
 These apps include popular platforms like Netflix, YouTube, Amazon Prime Video, and Hulu.
-By having these apps readily available, XUMO ensures that users have easy access to a diverse range of content from different providers, all in one place.
+By having these apps readily available, XUMO ensures that users can easily access their favorite content without the need for additional subscriptions or downloads.

-Additionally, XUMO also offers its own exclusive channels and content.
-These channels cover a wide range of genres, including news, sports, lifestyle, and entertainment.
-Users can enjoy live streaming of their favorite shows and events, making XUMO a comprehensive streaming platform.
+In addition to these major streaming services, XUMO also offers a selection of niche apps catering to specific interests.
+These include apps for sports, news, lifestyle, and more.
+Whether you’re a sports fanatic, a news junkie, or a cooking enthusiast, XUMO has you covered with its preloaded apps.

 Frequently Asked Questions (FAQ)